 Open PowerShell ISE as an Administrator.

-Open the script C:\AzureIaaSWS\M8 - Azure Automation\Labs\AutomationUsingWebhook\Assets\Client.ps1.
+Open the script C:\AzureIaaSWS\M8 - Azure Automation\Labs\AutomationUsingWebhooks\Assets\Client.ps1.

-Replace the [YOUR-PRIVATE-URL] with the URL that you copied from when you created the webhook.
-Make sure that you remove the [ ] brackets also.
+Replace the existing URL with the URL that you copied from when you created the webhook.

-Replace the [RESOURCE-GROUP-WITH-VM] with the name of the resource group that contains your VM(s).
+Replace the existing Resource Group name with the name of the resource group that contains your VM(s).

-NOTE: the $headers variable contains a From and Date field, but you can put anything in here you wish to since we don’t use this in our script.
+NOTE: The $headers variable contains a From and Date field, but you can put anything in here you wish to since we don’t use this in our script.

-Your end script should look something like this: $uri = "https://s1events.azure-automation.net/webhooks?token=plZ%2bQdMRRxVJxUysxxxxxxxxxxxxxxxx3d"
+Your end script should look something like this (with the highlighted items edited to reflect your values): $uri = "https://s1events.azure-automation.net/webhooks?token=plZ%2bQdMRRxVJxUysxxxxxxxxxxxxxxxx3d"

 $headers = @{"From"="user@contoso.com";"Date"="02/23/2016 15:47:00"}